Rosie Woodroffe: African wild dogs

 The African wild dog Lycaon pictus has a number of distinct populations across Africa and exists together with humans and other wild and domestic terrestrial mammals.
-Using GPS collars to track loocation and a programme of vacination to reduce the spread of rabies in wild dog populations Woodroffe and colleagues have identified how to conserve this species in coexistence with domestic dogs as well as how to maintain wild dog populations along with cheetahs Acinonyx jubatus which occupy a similar range.
+Using GPS collars to track location and a programme of vaccination to reduce the spread of rabies in wild dog populations Woodroffe and colleagues have identified how to conserve this species in coexistence with domestic dogs as well as how to maintain wild dog populations along with cheetahs Acinonyx jubatus which occupy a similar range.

 Badgers

-Badgers have attracted attention in Great Britain as a potential wild reservior population for bovine tuberculosis (Mycobacterium bovis), since this infectious agent can spread easily between different host species, one of which is the badger.
+Badgers have attracted attention in Great Britain as a potential wild reservoir population for bovine tuberculosis (Mycobacterium bovis), since this infectious agent can spread easily between different host species, one of which is the badger.
 This could have significant economic impact because cattle are reared in Britain for dairy products and also for meat.

 The British government established a programme of badger culling to reduce the risk of transmission from infected badgers to cattle, which has had unclear results.
 Because of her research background in badger ecology from her DPhil onwards, Rosie Woodroffe participated in the Independent Scientific Group on Cattle TB, (funded by the Department for Environment, Food and Rural Affairs (DEFRA) to study the effects of badger culling and advise on further actions.
 Because of the failure of this cullling programme to achieve its objectives, the UK government has pledged to end it by 2029.

-A project involving collaboration between farmers and scientists is now testing the alternative route of vaccination of badgers against TB.